 Swimming is an excellent exercise in general.
 There’s no impact to the joints or limbs, it’s full body exercise and both resistance and cardio in nature, allowing you to get your muscles working whilst improving cardiovascular fitness.
 Even if you can’t swim, pool-walking is an excellent option as it will reduce impact stress but add resistance.

 Weight training can also help with pain management.
 But it needs to be done at an appropriate level and intensity and progressed under the guidance of a health professional.
 Weight exercises can help keep joints healthy while strengthening and promoting healing in the other soft tissues including muscles, ligaments and tendons.

 Usually, it’s more appropriate to start with simple movements, performed slowly and within a limited range of movement.
 It’s often easier to control these using gym-based resistance machines.
 Progression can then be made to free weight resistance exercises including dumbbells, Kettlebells, barbells, ViPR bars, etc. These will often demand greater control and technique but are an excellent way to get back to normal functional movements after an injury or pain.

 Pilates and yoga are good stretch and flexibility classes.
 If you choose to take part in a class, just ensure you introduce yourself to the instructor and inform them of your current condition, which will help them to tailor the exercises for you.

-What to avoid when you’re in pain
+Exercises to avoid when you’re in pain

 There are very few absolute restrictions regarding exercise and these will be individual to you and your condition.
 Generally speaking, faster or higher impact exercise that aggravates pain or symptoms should be avoided, at least in the short term.
 Lower impact exercise performed at a lower speed and intensity is generally a more appropriate place to start.